bahmanrostamitabar/BRTblog/content/home/slider.md

 [[item]]
   title = "Workshop/Teaching Feedback"
-  content = "\"Bahman is an incredible instructor!
-Also the content and exercises were very well thought-out and cultivated.
-Everything ran smoothly.\"" align = "right"
+  content = "\"I really appreciate the effort you are making  to share your knowledge, and most importantly your dedication and determination to contribute in making the world a better place for everyone, using your own expertise and knowledge.\"" align = "right"

   overlay_color = "#404040"  # An HTML color value.